-After 10 minutes (or maybe more) taking photos I need to head back to the boat.
+After 10 minutes (or maybe more) taking photos, I need to head back to the boat.
 I have no idea what time it is leaving and anyway I don’t have a watch.
-I start a quicker walk back to the jetty.
+I start a quick walk back to the jetty.
 But wait who else is on the path?
 It’s a hermit crab.
 So torn between the decision of the dive boat leaving or photographing the hermit crab.
 Yep you guessed it I chose the hermit crab, I watched him scurrying about and capture a few pics.

 Hermit crab stop

 Ok now I am really late, I start running back down the path towards the lunch spot and then on to our boat.
-Oops it’s actually pulling away from the jetty.
+Oops, it’s actually pulling away from the jetty.
 I think maybe they were just messing about but if I had done a leisurely stroll back I wouldn’t have been so lucky!
 Good job I opted to run back after exploring as the boat was literally just pulling out.
 Oops, well time does seem to run away from you when you are exploring!

 If you’re booking a diving trip during your time in Belize make sure to check whether this island is on your itinerary.
 Or if you’re interested in staying a little longer check out these options for staying on Half Moon Caye.

 You might like: The best viewpoint in St Kitts

 Becky’s Tips for Half Moon Caye

 - Even if you’re diving for the day, pack your camera with you to take on the island.